taishi-i/awesome-ChatGPT-repositories/README.md

 ## Chatbots

+ * [TraceTalk](https://github.com/Appointat/Chat-with-Document-s-using-ChatGPT-API-and-Text-Embedding) - TraceTalk: Engage in conversations with over 400 machine learning documents, capable of indicating the data source in its responses, better quality than New Bing in Machine Learning.
  * [gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue
  * [Open-Assistant](https://github.com/laion-ai/open-assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
  * [FastChat](https://github.com/lm-sys/fastchat) - The release repo for "Vicuna: An Open Chatbot Impressing GPT-4"